michaelnisi/troubled/data/posts/2018/cloudkit.md

   "path": "2018/02"
 }

-[CloudKit](https://developer.apple.com/icloud/cloudkit/) is one of Apple’s three [iCloud](https://developer.apple.com/icloud/) app services—the other two are key-value storage and iCloud documents.
-CloudKit enables you to store structured data in iCloud, leveraging Apple’s vast infrastructure for free, given you have a developer account, of course.
+[CloudKit](https://developer.apple.com/icloud/cloudkit/) is Apple’s cloud backend service and application development framework for structured data.
+It lets developers leverage Apple’s vast infrastructure, basically for free, given you have a developer account, of course.

 But wait, how much exactly does it cost?